iantbutler01/ditty/README.md

 Ditty has support for LORA, 8bit, and fp32 cpu offloading right out of the box and assumes you are running with a single GPU or distributed over multiple GPUs by default.

+Checkpointing supported, currently a bug with pushing to HF model hub though so checkpoints are all local.

+FP16, BFLOAT16 now supported.

+QLORA 4bit supported under experimental, and requires installing development branches of accelerate, peft, transformers and the latest bitsandbytes.

 ## What Not
 - Ditty does not support ASICs like TPU or Trainium.
 - Ditty does not handle Sagemaker